 For unauthorised invoices, the basic penalty is 30% (for careless errors) rising to 70% and 100% for more serious offences.

-However, reductions are available for unprompted disclosures, assistance give to HM Revenue & Customs and allowing full access to records.
-Furthermore, HM Revenue & Customs can suspend some penalties for careless errors but that will usually be on the condition that improvements are made e.g. to record-keeping.
+However, reductions are available for unprompted disclosures, assistance give to HMRC and allowing full access to records.
+Furthermore, HMRC can suspend some penalties for careless errors but that will usually be on the condition that improvements are made e.g. to record-keeping.